|Nutrition Facts (per serving)|

 How do you know when short ribs are done?

 When done, the meat will be very tender and falling away from the bone.
-It isn't easy to overcook short ribs, but if they are more tender than you like, use the shredded meat in sandwiches or tacos.
+It isn't easy to overcook short ribs, but if they are more tender than you like, use the shredded meat and use in sandwiches or tacos.